BartyPitt/RoboticsProject/docs/overview.rst

     from std_msgs.msg import String, Float64MultiArray, MultiArrayDimension, Float64
     from moveit_commander.conversions import pose_to_list

-We also included a number of tools to aid debugging.
+To aid debugging, a number of simple state-switching tools were included.
 Due to the limited access to the physical robot, most of the testing was done in simulation.
 Although the code operation for each state is similar, there are some small differences in code required to make the simulation run (particularly effective operation of the grippers).
 These differences are highlighted in the 'Robot Movement' section of the documentation, and this switch is used to toggle between the code blocks.

-In addition to this, OpenCV took a long time to develop and test, so in the meantime we created a switch so that the rest of the code could be tested without relying on computer vision.
+In addition to this, OpenCV took a long time to develop and test, so in the meantime a switch was used so that the rest of the code could be tested without relying on computer vision.

 .. code-block:: python